-We gave every surface of our apartment a fresh coat of Benjamin Moore’s Natura Paint in Simply White OC 117.
-(Yes, even those formerly chipping and rusty radiators, prepped first with Ultra Spec HP Acrylic Metal Primer.)
+We gave every surface of our apartment a fresh coat of paint.
+Our walls and trim are painted with Benjamin Moore’s Natura Paint in Simply White OC 117.
+(We even painted our formerly chipping and rusty radiators with it, prepped first with Ultra Spec HP Acrylic Metal Primer.)
 Many thanks to Benjamin Moore for supplying the paint and for helping us lay a new foundation.

 I have many of these radiators that need some love in our house… I’ve been hung up on the fact that I should maybe powerwash them before painting… How did you clean yours?
 Thanks!